Deep dive on size: small breeds dogs

 Great for families

-You’ll find many small dog breeds on lists of the best small family dogs because of their compatibility with families.
+You’ll find many small dog breeds on lists of the best small family dogs because of their compatibility with families, especially children once fully trained.

 What kind of health issues could come up with small dogs?